davidcalikes/Late-Gigs/docs/README.md

     The users name is collected first.
 The name input accepts any data type but refuses to accept names of less than two characters.

-    This is to prevent users from firstly, accidently pressing return and entering no name but also to prevent the possibility of IndexErrors when accessing the database later.
+    This is to prevent users from entering no name at all, reducing the possibility of IndexErrors when accessing the database later.

     <br>